How to know if the Eurail Pass or Interrail Travel Pass is right for you

 Eurail or Interrail?

+You maybe wondering what the difference between Eurail and Interrail is.
 In short, Eurail Passes are for non-Europeans while Interrail Passes are for Europeans as well as for those persons residing in Albania, Andorra, Belarus, Bosnia – Hezegovina, Faroe Islands, Gibraltar, Iceland, Kosovo, Liechenstein, Moldova, Monaco, Montenegro, North Macedonia, Norway, Russian Federation, San Marino, Serbia, Switzerland, Turkey, Ukraine, United Kingdom and Vatican City.
 They both work the same, it just depends where you are from as to which one you should get.
+And in most instances, you should purchase your travel pass in advance.

 What is Eurail / Interrail?